wondergemd/GameComp/README.md

 ## Problem
 The problems associated to our project is related to ADAS real life features to help assist accident prevention measures.

+## Value Proposition
+Why is our product better?
+It simulates real life, which helps reduce cost with real life testing for improvement on ADAS features.

 ## Screenshots